 How Specification Management Software Helps Fashion Brands

-In this guide, we’ll break down what specification management means, how it supports your fashion production workflow, and why the right software can help your team save time, avoid stress, and work more efficiently from start to finish.
+In this guide, we break down what specification management is, how it supports fashion production workflows, and why the right software helps you save time, reduce stress, and experience fewer delays from start to finish.

 What Is Specification Management in Fashion?

-In fashion, specification management means clearly documenting and managing garment measurements to ensure accurate fit and consistent sizing.
-This detailed process is central to technical design, guiding factories through sample creation and final production.
+In the fashion industry, specification management means clearly documenting and managing garment measurements to support accurate fit and consistent sizing.
+The process plays a central role in technical design and guides factories through sample creation and final production.

 Specification management includes:

-Fit tolerances - Acceptable variations in measurements (e.g., chest width ±0.5”).
+• Fit tolerances – Acceptable variations in measurements (for example, chest width ±0.5”).

-How-to-measure guides - Visual instructions detailing precisely how and where each measurement is taken (e.g., chest width measured 1” below armhole).
+• How-to-measure guides – Visual instructions showing exactly how and where each measurement is taken, such as chest width measured 1” below the armhole.

-Typically, specifications appear as tables, with PoMs vertically and sizes horizontally.
-Factories reference these measurements and guides to ensure prototypes match specifications.
+Specifications usually appear as tables, with PoMs listed vertically and sizes shown horizontally.
+Factories reference these measurements and guides as preparation instructions to check samples against approved specs.
 If a sample falls outside tolerance, revisions are required.

-Specifications form a critical part of the broader tech pack, which includes additional separate documents like Bill of Materials (BOM) for fabrics and trims, construction notes, and packaging and compliance guidelines.
-Together, these ensure fashion products meet brand quality standards consistently from concept through production.
+Specifications are one part of the broader tech pack, alongside documents such as Bills of Materials (BOMs), construction notes, and packaging or compliance guidelines.
+Together, they help products meet brand quality standards from concept through production.

 How Specification Management Software Helps Fashion Brands

-Specification management software helps fashion teams manage fit-related data with greater speed, accuracy, and control.
-Instead of working from static spreadsheets, teams can build, update, and share measurement specs in one real-time platform.
+Instead of relying on static spreadsheets, you can build, update, and share measurement specs with real-time updates in one platform.

-Version control is another important feature.
-Teams can track edits, compare changes, and revert to previous specs if needed.
-This is especially useful across multiple fit rounds or vendor submissions.
+Version control also plays an important role.
+You can track edits, compare changes, and return to earlier versions when needed, which is especially helpful during multiple fit revisions or vendor submissions.

-Fashion production moves fast, and outdated PLMs slow you down.
-Onbrand is modern specification management software built for today’s growing fashion brands.
-It replaces spreadsheets, static tech packs, and clunky legacy tools with one easy-to-use platform your whole team will actually enjoy using.
+It replaces spreadsheets, static tech packs, and clunky legacy solutions with one easy-to-use platform your whole team will actually enjoy using.

 You also get built-in project management, real-time vendor collaboration, and fast, flexible onboarding.
 While legacy PLMs can take 6 to 24 months to implement, Onbrand customers are fully live in just 2 to 4 weeks, including AI-powered data migration, full setup, and team training.